-The V-LED project is part of the International Climate Initiative (ICI), supported by the German Government.
+The Vertical integration and learning for low-emission development (V-LED) in Africa and Southeast Asia project is part of the International Climate Initiative (ICI), supported by the German Government.
 The project aims at strengthening national and subnational capacities to promote low-emission development and resilience in South Africa, Kenya, Vietnam and the Philippines.
-OneWorld, alongside Sustainable Energy Africa (SEA) is the implementing partner for South Africa, primarily supporting South Africa’s Department of Environmental Affairs (DEA) in strengthening climate governance across the country.
+OneWorld, alongside Sustainable Energy Africa (SEA) was the implementing partner for South Africa and primarily supported South Africa’s Department of Environmental Affairs (DEA) in strengthening climate governance across the country.

-Additionally, OneWorld will co-facilitate the knowledge exchange study tour between South African and Kenyan local governments in 2017.
+Additionally, OneWorld co-facilitated the knowledge exchange study tour between South African and Kenyan local governments in 2017.